Mourinho ignores Real president's call for unity

 CERTAIN RESPONSIBILITIES

-Asked about his relationship with Casillas, Mourinho reiterated that he believed Lopez, who was brought in ostensibly as cover when Casillas broke a bone in his hand in January, was the better player.
+Asked about his relationship with Casillas, Mourinho reiterated that he believed Lopez, who was brought in ostensibly as cover when Casillas broke a bone in his hand in January, was the better keeper.

 Casillas has been Real and Spain keeper for more than a decade and is a hero to fans of the club and the national team.

-"Let's see if you understand it once and for all, I am a soccer coach," Mourinho told reporters.
+"Let's see if you understand it once and for all, I am a football coach," Mourinho told reporters.

-"They hired me to be a soccer coach and a soccer coach has certain responsibilities, one of which is to pick the team.
+"They hired me to be a football coach and a football coach has certain responsibilities, one of which is to pick the team.

 "I don't do it by flipping a coin.
 I do it after discussion and lengthy analysis of my decisions.